microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

 ## Example: Use Storage Manager to Create an NFS + SAMBA Server

 To help you set up the storage, OpenPAI provides a storage manager, which can set up an NFS + SAMBA server.
 In the cluster, the NFS storage can be accessed in OpenPAI containers.
-Out of the cluster, users can mount the storage on Unix-like system, or access it in File Explorer on Windows.
+Out of the cluster, users can mount the storage on a Unix-like system, or access it in File Explorer on Windows.

 Please read the document about [service management and paictl](./basic-management-operations.md#pai-service-management-and-paictl) first, and start a dev box container.
 Then, in the dev box container, pull the configuration by: